mdsufz/OrtSuite/README.md

 **(c)** Sequences mapped to reactions are stored in ORAdb.

 **(d)** Functional annotation consists of a two-stage process (relaxed and restrictive search).
 Relaxed search **(e)** performs sequence alignments between 10% of randomly selected sequences from each generated cluster.
 Clusters whose representative sequences share a minimum 30% identity to sequences in reaction set(s) in ORAdb transition to the restrictive search **(f)**.
-Here, all sequences from the cluster is aligned to all sequences in the corresponding reaction set(s) to which they had a hit.
+Here, all sequences from the cluster is aligned to all sequences in the corresponding reaction set(s) to which they had a hit (Default identity threshold of 40%).

 **(g and h)** The annotated sequences are used to identify putative microbial interactions based on their functional potential.